Garden waste subscription service - your questions answered

 Can I get a refund if I decide to cancel my subscription?

-In line with the Distance Selling Regulations, you have seven working days from receipt of the Terms and Conditions to request cancellation of the service.
+You have seven working days from receipt of the Terms and Conditions to cancel the service.
 Details are in the Terms and Conditions which will be sent with confirmation of your subscription and the bin sticker.
 There are no refunds or part refunds for the cancellation of the service part way through the year.
 If there is evidence that you are misusing the service or the bin(s), then the service may be cancelled.
 There will be no refund in these circumstances.

 Do I get a refund if the Council fails to carry out collections?